Sara Ahmed (weightlifter): Career

-Upon her return she was honored in a ceremony held by Ismailia governor Yassin Taher, received congratulatory messages from Egyptian president Abdel Fattah el-Sisi, and was given 500,000 Egyptian pounds.
+Upon her return, she was honoured in a ceremony held by Ismailia governor Yassin Taher, received congratulatory messages from Egyptian president Abdel Fattah El-Sisi, and was given 500,000 Egyptian pounds.
 Soon after receiving the medal, she declared her intention to train for gold at the 2020 Summer Olympics.
 Following her victory, she encouraged the Egyptian government to do more to support its athletes, including granting more leniency for athletes in terms of taking college-preparatory exams.
 She has no special nutritional routine and is coached by the national team's Khaled Korany.

 Ahmed won gold in both portions of the 69 kg division at the 2018 Mediterranean Games.
 The following month, at the 2018 Junior World Weightlifting Championships in Tashkent, Uzbekistan, she won all three categories of the 69 kg tournament.
 At the senior edition that year, she was third in the snatch and second in the clean and jerk, which placed her second overall in the 71 kg division.
-She is engaged to another Egyptian Olympic weightlifter, Ragab Abdelhay.
+As of 2016 she was engaged to another Egyptian Olympic weightlifter, Ragab Abdelhay.

+In 2018, Ahmed won gold at the World Junior Championships in the 69 kg. division, silver in the 71 kg. category at the senior World Championships, and gold in the 69 kg. event at the Mediterranean Games.
+She won the 76 kg. division at the 2019 African Weightlifting Championships and the African Games, but had her results stripped from the latter and was banned from competition for two years following violations of anti-doping regulations.

+After her ban ended, Ahmed won gold in the 76 kg. category at the World Championships and the 81 kg. event at the African Weightlifting Championships in 2022.
+She defended both of these titles in 2023.
+She was also African Champion in 2024 and runner-up in the 81 kg. division at the year's World Championships.
+Ahmed was the official flag bearer of her country at the opening ceremony of the 2024 Summer Olympics, along with athlete Ahmed El-Gendy.
+In August 2024, she competed in the women's 81 kg event.She finished second with a total of 268 kg and won a silver medal.